Mahitha-pasupuleti/Design_Patterns_Handbook/Creational/SimpleBuilder.md

 - By not exposing the **HttpRequest** object directly, this class allows controlled construction by adding only the desired parameters.
 - Each method returns the current **HttpRequestBuilder** reference, enabling method chaining to add parameters step by step.
 - Internally, these methods modify the same underlying **HttpRequest** object.
 - All validation logic, which would otherwise be scattered across different methods, can now be centralized inside the **build()** method before returning the final **HttpRequest** object to the client.
+- Methods in the Builder class should start with `with`; this is a standard.

 ```java
 // Builder class as a nested class to access private members